Torrential storms batter South Florida, close key airport

 The National Weather Service in Miami declared a flash flood emergency around 8 p.m.
 Wednesday for Fort Lauderdale, along with the areas around Hollywood and Dania Beach.
 A short time later, forecasters issued a tornado warning for nearby Davie, Plantation and Lauderhill.

-The service also issued a flash flood emergency for Fort Lauderdale and other areas until 11 p.m.
-EDT, warning: “this is a life-threatening situation.”
+The service also issued a flash flood emergency for Fort Lauderdale and other areas will run into pre-dawn hours Thursday as the chance of thunderstorms continued across the region, warning: “This is a life-threatening situation.
+Seek higher ground now!”

+to say the emergency will run into pre-dawn hours Thursday as the chance of thunderstorms continued across the region.

 Video taken by witnesses showed water coming in the door at an airport terminal and a virtual river rushing down the tarmac between planes.